Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Abstract

 \section{Abstract}

-\textbf{} This letter presents a fully autonomous robot system that possesses both terrestrial and aerial mobility.
-We firstly develop a lightweight terrestrial-aerial quadrotor that carries sufficient sensing and computing resources.
-It incorporates both the high mobility of unmanned aerial vehicles and the long endurance of unmanned ground vehicles.
-An adaptive navigation framework is then proposed that brings complete autonomy to it.
-In this framework, a hierarchical motion planner is proposed to generate safe and low-power terrestrial-aerial trajectories in unknown environments.
-Moreover, we present a unified motion controller which dynamically adjusts energy consumption in terrestrial locomotion.
-Extensive real-world experiments and benchmark comparisons validate the proposed system's robustness and outstanding performance.
-During the tests, it safely traverses complex environments with terrestrial-aerial integrated mobility, and achieves $7\times$ energy savings in terrestrial locomotion.
-Finally, we will release our code and hardware configuration as an open-source package.
+\textbf{} Terrestrial-aerial bimodal vehicles bloom in both academia and industry because they incorporate both the high mobility of aerial vehicles and the long endurance of ground vehicles.
+In this work, we present an autonomous and adaptive navigation framework to bring complete autonomy to this class of vehicles.
+The framework mainly includes 1) a hierarchical motion planner that generates safe and low-power terrestrial-aerial trajectories in unknown environments and 2) a unified motion controller which dynamically adjusts energy consumption in terrestrial locomotion.
+Extensive real-world experiments and benchmark comparisons are conducted on a customized robot platform to validate the proposed framework's robustness and performance.
+During the tests, the robot safely traverses complex environments with terrestrial-aerial integrated mobility, and achieves $7\times$ energy savings in terrestrial locomotion.
+Finally, we will release our code and hardware configuration for the reference of the community\footnote{https://github.com/ZJU-FAST-Lab/Terrestrial-Aerial-Navigation}.